theHdd4/TrinityFastAPIDjangoReact/README.md

 ## 1. Environment setup

-1. Ensure `host.env` exists in the repository root.
-The helper script `scripts/start_backend.sh` automatically copies `host.env.example` to `host.env` if it is missing.
-Edit the file and set `HOST_IP` to the address of your Docker host.
+1. Copy `host.env.example` to `host.env` at the repository root and edit the `HOST_IP` variable so it matches the address of your Docker host.
+This file is loaded by Docker Compose for every service.
 2. Copy `TrinityBackendDjango/.env.example` to `TrinityBackendDjango/.env` and adjust values if required.
 3. Copy `TrinityFrontend/.env.example` to `TrinityFrontend/.env`.
    Ensure `DEBUG=true` in the Django `.env` file so error messages appear if